xhrivas/Gesture-Recognition/README.md

 This system can be integrated into applications such as touchless interfaces, sign language translation, or human-computer interaction.

 📌 Features
-- Real-time gesture detection using a webcam or video feed
+- Real-time gesture detection using a webcam
 - Preprocessing of hand landmarks for robust detection
-- Model trained to recognize multiple gestures (e.g., thumbs up, palm, fist, etc.)
+- Model trained to recognize American manual alphabet
 - High accuracy with low latency for smooth performance